quii/learn-go-with-tests/time.md

 We want to be able to schedule our program to print the blind bet values at certain durations dependant on the number of players.

-To limit the scope of what we need to do, we'll forget about the number of players part and just assume there are 5 players so we'll test that _every 10 minutes the new value of the blind bet is printed_.
+To limit the scope of what we need to do, we'll forget about the number of players part for now and just assume there are 5 players so we'll test that _every 10 minutes the new value of the blind bet is printed_.

 As usual the standard library has us covered with [`func AfterFunc(d Duration, f func()) *Timer`](https://golang.org/pkg/time/#AfterFunc)